pixelated/pixelated-user-agent/README.md

 ```

 If you want to run the tests in your IDE on your host machine outside of vagrant, there's a bug in a LEAP library that can't handle symlinks to your local GPG installation.
-To fix it, add the path to your GPG binary to your $PATH so that it is found before the symlink in `/usr/local/bin` (or similar)
+To fix it, add the path to your GPG binary to your $PATH so that it is found before the symlink in `/usr/local/bin` (or similar).
+See also, installations on native OS [below](#developer-setup-on-native-os).

 ## How do I see the result of my changes?